SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 * A BEFFE can offer caching of responses to make the UI more responsive and typically aggregates data from various backend sources (e.g., different APIs).
 * A BEFFE is a necessary strategy when the same development team designs both the Frontend and the Backend of a system simultaneously.
 Without this, it is easy for the team to forget that both HTTP interfaces (HTML for Frontend and JSON for Backend) are designed for two quite different [human] audiences.
 A Frontend is a visual [human] interface designed for the end-users of the product, focused on performing familiar tasks easily.
 The Backend is a machine interface designed around business processes for [human] developers who then integrate other systems with the API of the product (regardless of what subsequent interface they are building and for whom).
 Thus, these two interfaces are necessarily designed quite differently.
 Without a BEFFE, a team is likely to fall back to creating RPC/CRUD-like APIs, which does not achieve much more than making an API directly to their database.
 Then that simplification leads them to distribute core logic between various layers of the overall system (if they have any bounded layers at all), and that lack of structure and lack of encapsulation creates a big-ball-of-mud which slows them down in later stages, as the product onboards more [incidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet).
 * A BEFFE typically provides a secure way to maintain stateful (but not sticky) user sessions.
 Typically, using [HTTPOnly, Secure] cookies to avoid the need for clients to store any secrets or tokens in the browser (which is always to be avoided since XSS vulnerabilities are ever-present).
 The BEFFE can then store and forward tokens created by Backends when calls are forwarded from BEFFE to Backend APIs.
 This avoids the tendency that many developers have to project cookies or sessions (or other legacy web application authentication mechanisms) onto their Backend API, which makes them far harder for machine integration.
-* A BEFFE may provide its own API tailored to the JS app, or it may provide a reverse proxy to forward requests on to other Backend APIs.
+* A BEFFE may provide its own API tailored to the JS App, or it may provide a reverse proxy to forward requests on to other Backend APIs.

 ## Implementation

 The `WebsiteHost` project is a BEFFE.
 It performs these tasks:

-1. It serves up the JS app (as static files).
+1. It serves up the JS App (as static files).
 2. It serves up other HTML, CSS, JS assets (as dynamic assets), using MVC (via Controllers)
 3. It implements a Reverse Proxy in order to forward JSON API requests to Backend APIs
-4. It implements its own Authentication API endpoints so that [HTTPOnly, secure] cookies can be used between the BEFFE and JS app, for security purposes, to avoid storing any tokens/secrets in the browser (anywhere).
+4. It implements its own Authentication API endpoints so that [HTTPOnly, secure] cookies can be used between the BEFFE and JS App, for security purposes, to avoid storing any tokens/secrets in the browser (anywhere).
 5. It necessarily protects against CSRF attacks (since it uses cookies to store authorization tokens).
 6. It provides other API endpoints for common services, like: Health monitoring, Recording (diagnostics, usages, crash reports, etc.), Feature Flags, etc. These APIs are available at `/api`.
-7. It provides a platform to add further custom dedicated API endpoints, that you might provide yourself to the JS app.
+7. It provides a platform to add further custom dedicated API endpoints, that you might provide yourself to the JS App.
 These might be necessary to avoid performing N+1 operations in the browser, versus doing them in the BEFFE (in the cloud), which is far more efficient in latency.
 8. It provides the opportunity to deploy (and scale) the web application separately from backend APIs.

 ### Reverse Proxy